 - Reduction of social skills: The more time a child spends on cell phones, the less time they may spend with their friends and family.
 They may also stop participating in extracurricular activities in schools and spend time on their phones instead, affecting their social and critical thinking skills (8).

 - Exploration into the dark web: The other coin of the internet includes the world of the dark web.
 Any unrestricted recreational screen time could give them access to the dark internet that is filled with explicit content.
-In addition, exposure to such content may pose a threat to their character development (8).
+In addition, it may lead to the development of unsuitable online relationships (8).

 - Phone addiction: Dopamine is a rewarding hormone that is released after a favorite activity.
 Smartphones could serve as an easy source of dopamine.
 This easy supply means that a child may resort to using a phone for instant happiness, ultimately getting addicted to it.
 The technology addiction may also prevent them from participating in physical activities, pushing them towards a sedentary lifestyle (9) (10).